 - taking instructions from you (in person, by telephone or by electronic communication);

-- you entering data into our website;
+- you entering data into our website or registering for a seminar;

 - from another party during the course of legal proceedings or a legal transaction.